Ria424/developers-animatesdk-docs/index.md

 #### Description

-The compilerErrors object, which represents the Compiler Errors panel, is a property of the flash object (fl) and can be accessed by *fl.compilerErrors* (see [Flash object (fl)](./Flash_object/Flash_summary.md)).
+The CompilerErrors object, which represents the Compiler Errors panel, is a property of the [Flash object (fl)](./Flash_object/Flash_summary.md) and can be accessed by `fl.compilerErrors`.

 #### Method summary

-The following methods can be used with the compilerErrors object:
+The following methods can be used with the CompilerErrors object:

 | **Method** | **Description** |
 | --- | --- |